whatsapp

 Features:

-Frontend and Backend can be separated with GraphQL
+1. Frontend and Backend can be separate with GraphQL

-Since it is statically typed, you don’t require to define a variable before using it
+3. Since it is statically type, you don’t require to define a variable before using it

 What Is REST?